Learn how to enlarge your upper chest with these tips

 Don't limit yourself to using just one upper chest exercise if you are really falling behind.

-If you start training with the incline bench press, you do not necessarily have to move on the second exercise immediately to a flat or declined bench press.
+If you start training with the incline bench press, you do not have to immediately move on to the second exercise for a flat or declined bench press.

 You can use an inclined chest press at a different angle, slightly lower than the average 45 degrees of inclined bench press.

-Or you can use the openings with their variation for the upper chest.
+Or you can use the openings with its variation to the upper chest area.

 Do a second weekly chest workout

 If you train each muscle group only once a week, try adding a second chest workout.

 Don't forget that you have to pay close attention to get the best out of this method.

 Do not do both chest workouts on two days in a row and do not do a chest workout the day after doing a shoulder and triceps workout.

 In addition, take advantage of this second weekly training to change some variables in relation to the other training.
 Fewer downtime rest between sets.
 More rest time between sets.
 More repetitions.
 Fewer repetitions.
 Different exercises.